 Although Albert Einstein is most famous for his theories of relativity, he won the Nobel prize for resolving a paradox known as the photoelectric effect.
 This section follows Einstein’s findings and the discovery of light’s dual nature as both a wave (which you learned about in the previous section) and particle.
 This section includes worked examples, sample problems, and a glossary.

 It had been observed since the late 1800s that electrons could be ejected from the clean surface of a metal if irradiated with light.
-This phenomena is called the photoelectric effect (Figure 1).
-They observed that electrons could only be ejected when the frequency of the incident light was greater than some threshold frequency, and that the kinetic energy of the ejected electrons increased with increasing frequency of the incident light.
+This phenomenon is called the photoelectric effect (Figure 1).
+Scientists observed that electrons could only be ejected when the frequency of the incident light was greater than some threshold frequency, and that the kinetic energy of the ejected electrons increased with increasing frequency of the incident light.
 The electrons in the metal had a certain amount of binding energy keeping them bound.
 Thus, the incident light needed to have more energy than the binding energy in order to free the electrons.

 According to classical wave theory, a wave’s energy depends on its intensity (which depends on its amplitude), not its frequency.
 Therefore, if the photoelectric effect were to be explained in terms of classical wave theory, changing the intensity of the incident light should have determined whether electrons could be ejected, not the frequency.
 Therefore, a pure classical wave theory explanation of the photoelectric effect was not possible.
 Scientists did note, however, that the intensity of the light did affect something—the number of electrons ejected in a given time period.
 In 1905, Albert Einstein was able to resolve the paradox.

 Einstein argued that the light striking the metal surface should not be viewed as a wave (as in the view of classical wave theory), but instead as a stream of particles (later called photons) whose energy depends on their frequency according to the equation, E = hν (where h is a fundamental physical constant known as Planck’s constant, 6.626 × 10-34 J·s).
 Another common form of this equation is in terms of wavelength using c = νλ, E = (the E in these equations is the energy for a single photon).
 Einstein explained that electrons were ejected when hit by photons having sufficient energy (a frequency greater than the threshold).
 The greater the frequency of the incident photon (and thus the greater the energy of the photon), the greater the kinetic energy imparted to the escaping electrons.
-Einstein argued that if we think of light consisting of photons, then the intensity of light depends on the number of photons striking the surface times the energy per photon, as opposed to the amplitude of the incoming wave.
+Einstein argued that, if we think of light consisting of photons, then the intensity of light depends on the number of photons striking the surface times the energy per photon, as opposed to the amplitude of the incoming wave.
 This explains why the number of ejected electrons increased with increasing intensity of incident light, since the greater the number of incoming photons, the greater the likelihood that they would collide with some of the electrons.

 Einstein postulated that each metal has a particular electrostatic attraction for its electrons that must be overcome before an electron can be emitted from its surface.
 This value is called the binding energy (EBE).
 If photons of light with energy less than EBE strike a metal surface, no single photon has enough energy to eject an electron, so no electrons are emitted regardless of the intensity of the light.
 This is an important observation since it showed that the energy of the photons was quantized, or had discrete amounts of energy, and could not be added together to eject a single electron.
 One photon could eject, at most, one electron.
 If a photon with energy greater than EBE strikes the metal, then part of its energy is used to overcome the forces that hold the electron to the metal surface, and the excess energy appears as the kinetic energy (EKE) of the ejected electron: